bradeyre/platinum-repairs/API_DOCUMENTATION.md

 Device Doctor tickets assigned to these workshops are **excluded**:
 - ❌ **Durban Workshop**
 - ❌ **Cape Town Workshop**

-### 4. Platinum Repairs
-- **No filtering applied** - all tickets with the 5 target statuses are included regardless of technician assignment

 ## API Implementation